-In digital coaching, the tools we supply are not screwdrivers and hammers, but rather concepts and mental models that offer new perspectives and ways of thinking.
+In automated coaching, the tools we supply are not screwdrivers and hammers, but rather concepts and mental models that offer new perspectives and ways of thinking.
 The primary aim is not to convey information, but rather to deepen insight and to enhance the effectiveness and flexibly of thought.
 That’s why when we supply people with the tools to think, we must also allow them the freedom to experiment with a variety of ways of applying them.
 This approach empowers people to navigate a wider array of situations, including ones they’ve never encountered before.

 2. Create a safe space for mistakes